 The Horizon 2020 SME Instrument Phase 2 is one of the key instruments promoted by the European Commission for funding research and innovation in Europe.
-Its aim is to support high-potential SMEs to develop and commercialize ground-breaking products, able to shape new markets or disrupt existing ones in Europe and worldwide.
+It aims to support high-potential SMEs to develop and commercialize ground-breaking products, able to shape new markets or disrupt existing ones in Europe and worldwide.

-Tellspec presented its Preemie project in the 2019 June cut-off, both in form of a written proposal and then pitching in front of a jury of business experts and investors.
-The project scored an outstanding evaluation of 14.6 over 15, and was one of the 63 proposals funded amongst the 2025 submitted from 40 different countries, thus succeeding with less than 3% success rate.
+Preemie presented its project in the 2019 June cut-off, both in the form of a written proposal and then pitching in front of a jury of business experts and investors.
+The project scored an outstanding evaluation of 14.6 over 15 and was one of the 63 proposals funded amongst 2025 submitted from 40 different countries, thus succeeding with less than a 3% success rate.

-Thanks to the EU endorsement, Tellspec will finally develop, certify and commercialize Preemie, the first rapid, portable, affordable, and easy-to-use system that reliably measures human milk composition and automatically suggests the fortification of the milk tested, based on the infant’s necessities.
+Thanks to the EU endorsement, Preemie will finally develop, certify and commercialize Preemie.
+This first rapid, portable, affordable, and easy-to-use system reliably measures human milk composition and automatically suggests the fortification of the milk tested, based on the infant’s necessities.
 The system is also able to correlate the growth of the infant with the detailed nourishment given.

 Preemie also uses blockchain technology to trace the origin and confirm the authenticity of the donor’s milk.
 The system is poised to disrupt the existing market by allowing NICUs and milk banks to scan all donor milk and automatically suggest fortification based on each infant’s individual needs, resulting in optimal babies’ growth and health.